ysdn2019/Graduates-List/graduates/ellie-keller.md

 ---
 path: /work/airloom
 graduate: Ellie Keller
-mainimg: /assets/work/Keller_Ellie_project2_web_main.jpg
+cover: /assets/work/Keller_Ellie_project2_web_main.jpg
-thumbnailimg: /assets/work/Keller_Ellie_project2_web_thumbnail.jpg
+thumbnail: /assets/work/Keller_Ellie_project2_web_thumbnail.jpg
 title: Airloom
 groupmembers:
-fields: Digital, Interactive, UI/UX
+category: Digital, Interactive, UI/UX
 mediumdimensions:  AR app
 description: Keepsakes and family heirlooms are often kept in order to invoke old memories and share the stories with others.
 We are often forced to part with objects of our past, therefore parting with the stories.
 Airloom is an app that allows users to 3D scan and keep special items for viewing in augmented reality.
 digitallink: